 Coral reefs are threatened by an increasing array of impacts—primarily from global climate change, unsustainable fishing, and pollution.
-We bring together expertise from across NOAA for a multidisciplinary approach to conserving coral reef ecosystems, and addressing existing and emerging threats.
+We bring together expertise from across NOAA for a multidisciplinary approach to conserving coral reef ecosystems, conducting active coral reef restoration, and addressing existing and emerging threats.

 Unsustainable fishing practices in coral reef areas can lead to the loss of ecologically and economically important fish species.
 Such losses often have a ripple effect not just on the coral reef ecosystems themselves, but also on the local economies that depend on them.